Anne Aslett

 Emma Kane

-Emma Kane joined our Foundation’s Board in July 2020.
+Emma Kane joined our Foundation’s Board in July 2020 and is the Foundation's Deputy Chair and Chair of its Global Development Board.
 Emma is an entrepreneur and highly experienced charity trustee.
 She specialises in creating positive change through communications.
-She has 30 years’ experience in the communications industry.
-Today she is Chief Executive of Newgate Communications, part of the international communications group, SEC Newgate on whose board she also sits.
+She has 30 years’ experience in crisis and corporate communications.
+Today she is Chief Executive of SEC Newgate UK, part of the international communications group, SEC Newgate on whose board she also sits as Deputy Group CEO with responsibility for EMEA.
 Her clients include business leaders, household brands and international organisations.
-She is Chair of the UK’s largest ovarian cancer charity, Target Ovarian Cancer, and of Europe’s largest multi arts centre, the Barbican Centre Trust; she is also a trustee of residential care home, Nightingale Hammerson.
+She is also Deputy Chair of the Green Finance Institute.

 Outside her business and philanthropic interests, Emma is an avid sculptor and passionate about jazz and opera; she started out life as a tenor saxophonist.
 She was awarded the Freedom of the City of London in 2017.